-We do not mean that you have to pay us for enabling the security features of Hoccer XO.
-They are an integral part of Hoccer XO and will stay this way, and while we intend to offer you additional paid services in the future, there always will be a secure and free Hoccer XO client.
+We do not mean that you have to pay us for enabling the security features of Hoccer.
+They are an integral part of Hoccer and will stay this way, and while we intend to offer you additional paid services in the future, there always will be a secure and free Hoccer client.

 The only place where you will encounter the security features in the user interface is the Profile view, where a key id is shown, and the function to renew your own key.

-The real penalties you pay is that connecting to the Hoccer XO server might take slightly longer than with less secure services.
-The key negotiation for the transport layer and a secure login takes some time, but with a good connection you will hardly notice it.
+The real penalties you pay is that connecting to the Hoccer server might take slightly longer than with less secure services.
+The key negotiation for the transport layer and a secure login takes some time, typically less than one second, but with a good connection you will hardly notice it.
 With a bad connection however this process may take a couple of seconds.

 The second penalty is a slightly higher power consumption when transferring content, and with very fast connections attachment transfers can be slightly slower compared to other systems without encryption because during the transfer in fact the data is encrypted twice, the transport layer encryption and the end-to-end encryption.